hwdsl2/docker-ai-stack/stacks/chat-ui/README.md

 Open `http://<server-ip>:4000/ui` in your browser.
 Log in with username `admin` and your LiteLLM master key as the password.
 The UI provides virtual key management, spend tracking, and model configuration.

+**Try it in the Playground:**

+In the Admin UI, click **Playground** in the left menu.
+Select a local model (e.g., `ollama/llama3.2:3b`) from the dropdown and start chatting — this is the quickest way to verify your local LLM is working end-to-end.

 ## Customization

 Each service can be configured with an optional env file.
 Copy the example env file from the respective repository, edit it, and uncomment the volume mount in `docker-compose.yml`: